KOBUGE-Games/minilens/README.md

 1000 years after post-apocalyptic Earth, many form of lifes went extinct, including humans.
 An alien robot series, called Minilens, are cleaning up earth and collecting surviving flora.

+The game is won by destroying all Radioactive Barrels and collecting surviving flora.

+The drawback is that Minilens can't jump.

 Check out our website: <http://alketii.github.io/minilens/>

 *Powered by Godot Engine*